-1. Review testing data and all reliable data to determine the needs of the students.
-This includes: Goals for the School Improvement Plan/School Land Trust Plan and Reading Achievement Plan.
+- Review testing data and all reliable data to determine the needs of the students.
+This includes: Goals for the School Improvement Plan/School Land Trust Plan and TSSA (Teacher and Student Success Plan).

-7. They have access to and review a school’s budge.
+- They have access to and review a school’s budget.

 Hilary Bair, Co-Chair